-Winter squash come in a variety of sizes, flavors, and colors and are a superhealthy vegetable choice for those on Phase 2 and 3 of the South Beach Diet.
-Whether you crave a comforting bowl of soup, a flavorful side dish, or a savory brown rice risotto, there are plenty of delicious ways to enjoy this hearty cold-weather staple.
-An outstanding source of carotenoids (including beta-carotene), as well as vitamin C, calcium, potassium, and fiber, winter squash, like all bright-orange vegetables, can help reduce LDL cholesterol, lower high blood pressure, and even boost your resistance to colds and infection.
+Winter squash, which come in a variety of sizes, flavors, and colors, are a superhealthy vegetable choice for those on Phase 2 and 3 of the South Beach Diet.
+Whether you crave a comforting bowl of soup, a flavorful side dish, or a savory squash brown rice risotto, there are plenty of delicious ways to enjoy this hearty cold-weather staple.
+An outstanding source of carotenoids (including beta-carotene), as well as vitamin C, calcium, potassium, and fiber, winter squash, like all bright-orange vegetables, can help reduce LDL cholesterol and high blood pressure, and even boost your resistance to colds and infection.

-Butternut squash have a beige- or tan-colored skin and are long-necked and bell-shaped.
+Butternut: Butternut squash have a beige- or tan-colored skin and are long-necked and bell-shaped.
 The flesh is a deep orange and mildly sweet.
-Because butternut squash provides a lot of flesh for its size, it is often used to make soup or puréed to add to a sauce for pasta.
+Because butternut squash provide a lot of flesh for their size, they are often used to make soup or puréed to add to a sauce for pasta.
 The squash makes a creamy and flavorful addition to our Butternut Squash Risotto, made with long-grain brown rice rather than traditional white arborio.

 Delicata: Also known as bohemian squash, delicata has a cream-colored skin with stripes that vary in color from green to orange.
 Its orange-yellow flesh is extremely sweet, rich, and moist.
 As with all winter squash, roasting delicata intensifies its flavors.
 Make a quick and easy side dish by tossing roasted delicata with dried unsweetened cranberries and apricots, and sliced almonds or chopped walnuts.
 Drizzle with a little olive or walnut oil and sprinkle with orange or lemon zest.